What role does the personal representative play under a will?

 Income payments and principal distribution can be made by check, or at the trustee’s discretion by issuing securities as well as cash.
 During the period of administration, the fiduciary must present an annual income tax statement to each beneficiary who is taxable on any income earned by the trust.
 The fiduciary can hold personal liability for interest and penalties if the income tax return is not filed and the tax paid by the due date.

-To sum up, after an individual’s death, executors will gather the assets, settle business affairs, pay debts, file tax returns, and distribute assets in the name of the deceased individual or the decedent.
+To sum up, after an individual’s death, executors will gather the assets, settle business and financial affairs, pay debts, file tax returns, and distribute assets in the name of the deceased individual or the decedent.
 These duties generally will be conducted on behalf of the decedent by either an executor or an administrator (if the person dies without a will) or a trustee, depending upon how the decedent held the property.
 The administrator is appointed by the Probate Office or the Register of Wills office having jurisdiction over the decedent’s estate.
 That person could be one or more individuals, a bank or trust company, or both.
 After debts, taxes, and expenses are paid, the remaining assets are distributed to the decedent’s beneficiaries.

 Serving as a personal representative can be a huge responsibility, so you should be careful when choosing the right person.
 You should be able to do that with the help of your estate planning attorney.